Melvin Ingram: San Diego / Los Angeles Chargers

-Ingram was selected by the San Diego Chargers with the 18th overall pick in the 1st round of the 2012 NFL Draft.
+Ingram was selected by the San Diego Chargers with the 18th overall pick in the first round of the 2012 NFL draft.
 In his rookie campaign, Ingram racked up 18 quarterback pressures, tied for second-most on the squad, along with 12 special teams tackles, which tied for the team lead.
 He played in all 16 games, with two starts.

 On May 14, 2013, Ingram tore his anterior cruciate ligament during the Chargers' organized team activities and was expected to miss the entire 2013 season.
 On August 26, 2013, he was placed on the Reserve/Physically Unable to Perform (PUP) list.
 On December 7, 2013, Ingram was activated off the PUP list prior to Week 14.
-In Week 16, Ingram sacked Raiders quarterback Matt McGloin while forcing a fumble.
+In Week 16, Ingram sacked Oakland Raiders quarterback Matt McGloin while forcing a fumble.
 In the wild card game against the Cincinnati Bengals, Ingram picked off quarterback Andy Dalton for his first postseason interception.
-On October 4, 2015, Ingram strip-sacked Josh McCown and recovered the fumble.
+On October 4, 2015, Ingram strip-sacked Cleveland Browns quarterback Josh McCown and recovered the fumble.

 On February 27, 2017, the Chargers placed the franchise tag on Ingram.
 On June 11, 2017, Ingram signed a four-year, $66 million contract with $42 million guaranteed with the Chargers.
 Ingram earned the AFC Defensive Player of the Month for September 2017 after recording 5.5 sacks, including a three-sack game against the Chiefs in Week 3.
 He finished the season with 56 combined tackles and 10.5 sacks.
 Ingram was selected to his first career Pro Bowl after the 2017 season, replacing teammate Joey Bosa.
 He was ranked 76th by his peers on the NFL Top 100 Players of 2018.